 Beal Farm, Beal.
 TD15 2PB (01289 540044)

 Just across the water from the island, the Barn at Beal is converted barn, with great views over the causeway to Holy Island.
 This option has a great bar area (Bothy Bar) as well as dedicated restaurant with a large variety of meals to choose from.
 The views towards Holy Island are gorgeous.
 As always, check tide times before booking.
 Breakfast and lunch are served 7 days a week.
-Dinner is served Friday and Saturday.
+Dinner is served Wednesday to Saturday.
 Booking highly recommended.

 The Lindisfarne Inn